minhnguyenba/ControlAndTrajectoryTracking/README.md

 If the execution fails silently, you can use **ctrl + C** to stop, and try again.
 ※ Or you must restart the carla simulation

 Another possible error you may get is `bind failed.
 Error: Address already in use`.
 In such a case, you can kill the process occupying the required port using the commands below.
-You also should restart carla simulation to remove the old cars from previous running
+You also should restart carla simulation to remove the old cars from the previous running

 ```bash
 ps -aux | grep carla